JudahSuryaputra/sirlco-technical-test-data-structure/README.md

 # sirlco-technical-test-data-structure

-Sirclo Technical Test - Data Structure
+Sirclo Technical Test - Data Structure.
 Created and initiated by @judahsuryaputra

 ## Running on Local